NethermindEth/Forta-Agents/Umee-Bots/lendingPool-reentrancy/README.md

   - Type is always set to "Exploit."
   - Metadata contains:
     - initialCallSelector: The selector of the function that calls the `LendingPool` smart contract
-    - lendingPoolCallSelector: The selector of the first reentrancy case on the `LendingPool` smart contract
+    - reentrantCallSelector: The selector of the first blacklisted reentrant call that results from the initial call to `initialCallSelector`

 ## Test Data